 The bottom of the water column was distinguished by the presence of OTUs for candidate divisions OD1 and TM7.
 OD1 was more abundant, and its prevalence on this size fraction is consistent with similar findings for size fractionation of ground water (Miyoshi et al., 2005).
-OD1 is consistently associated with anoxic environments (Harris et al., 2004).
+OD1 is consistently associated with reduced, sulfur-rich, anoxic environments (Harris et al., 2004; Elshahed et al., 2005).
+OD1 from Zodletone Spring, Oklahoma was reported to possess enzymes related to those from anaerobic microorganisms (Elshahed et al., 2005).
 Genomic analyses identified OTUs for OD1 in the anoxic zone of Ace Lake (Lauro et al., 2011).
 The distribution of OD1 in Organic Lake is consistent with an anaerobic metabolism and potential involvement in sulfur chemistry.

 Organic Lake functional potential

-To determine the functional processes occuring in Organic Lake, gene markers for C, N and S conversions (Figure 4) were retrieved from metagenomic reads.
+To determine the potential for functional processes in Organic Lake, gene markers for C, N and S conversions (Figure 4) were retrieved from metagenomic reads.
 BEST analysis showed that variation in the population structure was significantly correlated (Rho: 0.519, significance: 0.3%) with the abiotic parameters, DO, temperature, TS and TN.
-The DO gradient has an obvious effect of separating aerobic from anaerobic taxa, and functions to allow oxygen sensitive N and S processes to occur in the deep zone.
+The DO gradient has an obvious effect of separating aerobic from anaerobic taxa, allows oxygen sensitive N and S processes to occur in the deep zone.
 Functional potential, taxonomic composition and the physico-chemical data were integrated to infer the C, N and S cycles in Organic Lake.

 Carbon resourcefulness in dominant heterotrophic bacteria

 In both the upper mixed and deep zones, potential for C fixation was much lower than for degradative processes, indicating potential for net C loss (Figure 4A).
-Potential for aerobic carbon fixation via the oxygen-tolerant Calvin-Benson-Basham (CBB) cycle was assessed by presence of the marker genes ribulose-bisphosphate carboxylase (RuBisCO) and phosphoribulokinase (PRK) (Hügler & Sievert, 2011).
-The majority of RuBisCO homologs were related to Chlorophyta (Table 2, Figure S6A) supporting the ecological role of green algae as the principle photosynthetic organisms.
-RuBisCO was only associated with a small proportion of Gammaproteobacteria (Figure S6A), principally from sulfur-oxidizing Thiomicrospira, indicating some Gammaproteobacteria are bona fide autotrophs.
-The majority of PRK genes had best matches to Gammaproteobacteria, predominantly Marinobacter.
-However, all genomes reported for Marinobacter have PRK but lack RuBisCO,
+Potential for carbon fixation via the oxygen-tolerant Calvin cycle (Figure 4A) was assessed by presence of the marker genes ribulose-bisphosphate carboxylase (RuBisCO) and phosphoribulokinase (prkB) (Hügler & Sievert, 2011).
+The majority of RuBisCO homologs were related to Viridiplantae (Table 2) supporting the ecological role of green algae as the principle photosynthetic organisms.
+RuBisCO was only associated with a small proportion of Gammaproteobacteria (Table 2), principally from sulfur-oxidizing Thiomicrospira, indicating some Gammaproteobacteria are autotrophs.
+However, the majority of prkB matched to Gammaproteobacteria (Table 2), predominantly Marinobacter.
+Although deep-sea, iron-oxidizing autotrophic members of Marinobacter have been isolated (Edwards et al., 2003), all genomes reported for Marinobacter have prkB but lack RuBisCO.
+Across Marinobacter genomes the prkB homolog gene is adjacent to a gene for a putative phosphodiesterase, suggesting that the enzymes expressed by these genes may be involved in a pathway involved in pentose phosphate metabolism unrelated to C fixation, This decoupling of prkB from RuBisCO involved in C fixation (forms I and II), also observed in Ammonifex (Hügler & Sievert, 2011), undermines the utility of prkB as a marker gene for the Calvin cycle.
+Thus, there is no evidence for autotrophy in Organic Lake mediated by Marinobacter.